Lavenders for all four season? Yes (though maybe not for super cold climates – but read on…)

-Lavenders are one of my favorite low-water, low-maintenance perennials for my mild-climate, zone 9 garden.
+Lavenders are one of my favorite low-water, low-maintenance perennials for zone 9 garden.

 After designing gardens for 20 years now, I’d have to say they’re in at least 90% of my gardens – and for good reason!

 Many varieties of lavender are really long-lived and they thrive on neglect (the most common cause of their demise is poor drainage and overwatering.)